 Education for Sustainable Energy Development Scholarship

 The purpose of the ESED scholarship is to support outstanding students pursuing advanced studies in sustainable energy development and to encourage meaningful contributions to the collective body of knowledge about this subject.
 The Global Sustainable Electricity Partnership considers an outstanding student to be one who graduates with excellent grades in the top 20% of her/his class, is determined to advance her/his knowledge and understanding, has a history of community involvement, is committed to sustainable energy and is committed to return and contribute to her/his home country.
-Scholarships of US$ 23,000 per year for up to two years are offered for Master's level students.
-The deadline for this scholarship is in early march.
+Scholarships of $21,000 per year for up to two years are offered for Master's level students.
+The deadline for this scholarship is in early March.

-Ford Foundation Pre-doctoral Fellowships
+Ford Foundation Predoctoral Fellowships

 Note: For a later stage, there is also the Ford Foundation Dissertation Fellowship.